nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 The list of services **SHALL** be maintained irrespective of the value of the enablement switch, so they can be set up prior to the local switch being ON.

+If there is already a list of DOS service IDs in the provider system provided by the current organisation, this **SHOULD** be used rather than creating a new list of service IDs.

 Provider systems **MAY** make use of the DOS API to:
-- validate that any service id code entered by the user appears on the DOS in is therefore a valid service
+- validate that any service ID entered by the user appears on the DOS in is therefore a valid service
 - pull back the service name which corresponds with the service id and display it on the screen

 {% include todo.html content="Provide DOS API details" %}

-### Session/rota-service linking ###
+### Linking services to schedules ###

-{% include todo.html content="TODO" %}
+The organisation configuration **SHALL** include the ability for a user to link services to schedules, so that service ID filtering can return free slots for a service.

+{% include important.html content="The term schedule (in line with FHIR nomenclature) is used to indicate a grouping of slots, however in provider systems these are typically called sessions or rotas, and in fact the linking may occur to session or rota templates, rather than to instances of sessions/rotas." %}

+Provider suppliers **SHOULD** determine the best way for users to link services and schedules within their system.

+Linking between services and schedules **MAY** occur in different ways, depending on the appointment configuration workflow of the provider system, for example:

+- Services may be assigned to schedules (or their "templates") on the schedule or schedule "template" screen when they are created
+- Schedule "templates" (or "template types") may be assigned to services on the service list

+Linking between services and schedules **SHALL** be possible irrespective of the value of the enablement switch, so a user can create links prior to the local switch being ON.

+Linking between services and schedules (or their "templates") **SHALL** be audited, capturing:
+- date/time of change
+- user responsible for the change
+- current and previous link state

+#### Optionality ####

+Linking between services and schedules or schedule templates **SHALL** be mandatory for a user to perform where:

+- the [enablement switch](#enablement-switch) is set to ON
+- and a schedule or schedule template is marked as [GP Connect bookable](appointments_slotavailabilitymanagement.html#appointment-availability-control)

+When linking a service to a schedule (or schedule template), the list **SHALL** be driven from the [service list](#service-list) in the organisation configuration, and **SHALL** in addition include a 'Not applicable' option.

+In all other circumstances, linking between services and schedules or schedule templates **SHALL NOT** be mandatory for a user to perform.

+A special value of 'Not applicable' **SHALL** also be available to be selected, in addition to the [service list](#service-list).

+#### GP Connect bookable prompt ####

+If a slot is amended to become 'GP Connect bookable' and the [enablement switch](#enablement-switch) is set to ON, and the slot's schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the slot's schedule.

+If a schedule is amended to become 'GP Connect bookable' and the [enablement switch](#enablement-switch) is set to ON, and the schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the schedule.

 ### Enablement switch ###

-The service ID filtering enablement switch controls the enablement of the service ID filtering feature at a provider organisation.
-It allows a user at a provider organisation to enable or disable service ID filtering for their organisation, after they have set up their list of service IDs.
+The organisation configuration **SHALL** include a service ID filtering enablement switch that allows a user at a provider organisation to enable or disable service ID filtering for their organisation.

 The organisation enablement switch **SHALL**: